Jordan Sheffield: Colorado Rockies

-Sheffield was selected by the Colorado Rockies in the 2020 Rule 5 Draft.
+On December 10, 2020, Sheffield was selected by the Colorado Rockies in the Rule 5 Draft.
 Sheffield made the Rockies' 2021 Opening Day roster.
 On April 2, 2021, Sheffield made his MLB debut in relief against the Los Angeles Dodgers, pitching a scoreless 9th inning.
 On June 20, he was placed on the 60-day injured list with a right lat strain.
-He ended the season with a 3.38 ERA in 30 games.
+He ended the season with a 3.38 ERA in 30 appearances.

+Sheffield pitched in only two games for Colorado in 2022, recording two scoreless innings.
 On August 12, 2022, Sheffield was designated for assignment.
-He was released on October 27, 2022.
+He cleared waivers and was sent outright to the Triple-A Albuquerque Isotopes on August 16.
+He was released on October 27.

+Coaching career

+On January 29, 2025, Sheffield was hired to serve as an assistant coach for Vanderbilt University under head coach Tim Corbin.

 Personal life

-His brother, Justus, is also a major league pitcher.
+His brother, Justus Sheffield, is also a major league pitcher.
+They are not related to former MLB slugger Gary Sheffield.